NVIDIA/OptiX_Apps/README.md

 The individual applications' `CMakeLists.txt` files are setup to use the newest OptiX SDK found and automatically handle API differences via the `OPTIX_VERSION` define.

 When using OptiX SDK 7.5.0 and CUDA Toolkit 11.7 or newer, the OptiX device code will automatically be compiled to the new binary OptiX Intermediate Representation (OptiX IR) instead of PTX code.
-This can be changed inside the CMakeLists.txt files of the individual examples by commenting out the three lines enabling `USE_OPTIX_IR` and setting nvcc target option `--optixir` and the `*.opitxir` filename extension.
+This can be changed inside the CMakeLists.txt files of the individual examples by commenting out the three lines enabling `USE_OPTIX_IR` and setting nvcc target option `--optixir` and the `*.optixir` filename extension.

 **Windows**